Project changes can kill your margin.

 What Hazel does

-Files a formatted daily log.
-Flags LVL shortage as a schedule dependency.
-Drafts a client status update — staged for your approval before it sends.
+Logs the daily progress.
+Flags the LVL shortage as a schedule change: delivery Thursday creates a dependency that could affect close-out.
+Drafts a client status update staged for your approval.

 2